Numerical study of the two-boson bound-state problem with and without partial-wave decomposition: Summary and Outlook

 In this work, we solved the two-boson bound-state problem in momentum space using two complementary formulations.
 We used a traditional one-dimensional partial-wave approach and a two-dimensional approach based on momentum vectors.
 By applying both methods to the analytically solvable Yamaguchi potential and to the local Malfliet--Tjon interaction, we demonstrated the correctness, stability, and numerical precision of the implementation.

 The main achievements of this study are threefold.
 First, we demonstrated that the 2D vector-variable formulation yields binding energies identical to the 1D partial-wave result to ten decimal places ($10^{-10}$~MeV).
-This confirms that the vector-variable approach handles the angular integration and the coupling of the momentum grid correctly, a critical validation for future high-energy applications.
+This confirms that the vector-variable approach handles the angular integration and the coupling of the momentum grid correctly, serving as a controlled methodological benchmark for more demanding applications.
 Second, for the Yamaguchi potential, we derived exact analytical expressions that quantify the systematic errors induced by finite momentum- and coordinate-space cut-offs.
 Together with the detailed convergence tables, these results provide quantitative benchmarks for estimating numerical uncertainties in momentum-space calculations.
 Third, the application to the Malfliet--Tjon potentials, including the consistent treatment of higher partial waves in the 2D formulation, demonstrates that the methods remain reliable for non-separable, local interactions with strong short-range components.

-The validated two-body setup presented here provides a building block for more complex few-body calculations.
-The numerical insights from the cut-off studies and the tested 2D vector-momentum formulation will be used in forthcoming papers on three-body bound-state and scattering problems.
+The benchmarked two-body setup presented here provides a building block for more complex few-body calculations.
+While full validation of non-PWD methods for three- and four-body collisions ultimately requires testing the high-energy off-shell $T$-matrix, the numerical insights from the cut-off studies and the tested 2D vector-momentum formulation will be used in forthcoming papers on three-body bound-state and scattering problems.
 The 2D approach closely mirrors the structure of the Faddeev equations and is therefore well suited for extending the present analysis to three-body systems.
-In this sense, the present study establishes a well-controlled reference for validating the corresponding three-body calculations.
+In this sense, the present study establishes a well-controlled reference standard for testing the underlying numerical algorithms prior to full three-body calculations.

 Finally, separable interactions such as the Yamaguchi potential remain a valuable tool in few-body physics.
 In three-body calculations, they reduce the dimensionality of the Faddeev equations and provide controlled, analytically tractable test cases.
-This supports the validation of higher-dimensional numerical approaches that employ realistic local potentials.
-The present work therefore provides a solid basis for future high-precision studies of few-body systems.
+This supports the development and benchmarking of higher-dimensional numerical approaches that employ realistic local potentials.
+The present work therefore provides a high-precision methodological reference for the further development of numerical studies in few-body systems.

 \begingroup \makeatletter \renewenvironment{widetext}{ \ignorespaces \onecolumngrid 10\p@ 6\p@ \prep@math@patch }{

 6\p@ 8.5\p@ \twocolumngrid\global\@ignoretrue \@endpetrue } \makeatother

 \begin{widetext}